 Policy Name: Faculty Development Leaves Policy Number: 12.7 Is this policy new, being reviewed/revised, or deleted?
-Review/Revise Date of last revision, if applicable: 1/28/2020 Unit(s) Responsible for Policy Implementation: Provost and Executive Vice President fo Academic Affairs Purpose of Policy (what does it do): This policy provides guidelines for faculty development leaves.
-Reason for the addition, revision, or deletion (check all that apply): Scheduled Review ☐ Internal Review ☐ Other, please explain: Please complete the appropriate section: Specific rationale for new policy: N/A Specific rationale for each substantive revision: Minor revisions.
+Review/Revise Date of last revision, if applicable: 1/28/2020 Unit(s) Responsible for Policy Implementation: Provost and Executive Vice President for Academic Affairs Purpose of Policy (what does it do): This policy provides guidelines for faculty development leaves.
+Reason for the addition, revision, or deletion (check all that apply): Scheduled Review Change in law Response to audit finding ☐ Internal Review ☐ Other, please explain: Please complete the appropriate section: Specific rationale for new policy: N/A Specific rationale for each substantive revision: Minor revisions.
 Specific rationale for deletion of policy: N/A Additional Comments: Reviewers: Academic Affairs Policy Committee Lorenzo Smith, Provost and Executive Vice President for Academic Affairs Damon Derrick, General Counsel